fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolDomain.md

 ```

 ### -Capability
-The filter for domains that have the specified capability assigned.
+Specifies the filter for domains that have the specified capability assigned.

 ```yaml
 Type: DomainCapabilities